European Theatre Convention

 The European Theatre Convention (ETC) is a European theatre association founded in 1988.

 The ETC is funded partly by the Creative Europe programme of its strategic partner, the European Commission.
 It is based in Berlin.
-As a "network of public theatres in Europe", it has 44 member theatres in 25 European countries (As of November 2023).
+As a "network of public theatres in Europe", it has 63 members in 31 European countries (As of November 2023).
 The ETC organizes projects which promote European theatre as a "platform for dialogue, democracy and interaction", and offers the possibility of international networking for theatre professionals.
 The executive director is Heidi Wiley.

 History

 Daniel Benoin, Jean-Claude Drouot and Heribert Sasse founded the ETC in 1988.
 The statutes were laid down in November 1987.
 Initially three theatres in France, Belgium and Germany collaborated.

 It aims at promoting contemporary theatrical creation, supporting the mobility of emerging artists, and the exchange of activities, ideas and artistic concepts in Europe.

 Projects

 The ETC has organised annual conferences on a variety of topics for theatre professionals, and has provided financial and organizational support for international artistic exchange.
 It has hosted a range of programmes.

 "ENGAGE – Empowering today's audience through challenging theatre" was a four-year programme from 2017 to 2021, focused on the topics of participatory theatre, youth theatre and theatre in the digital age.

-"Theatre is Dialogue – Dialogue of Cultures" is a program that has supported theatre makers in the Ukraine and other Eastern European countries since 2014.
+"Theatre is Dialogue – Dialogue of Cultures" is a program that has supported theatre makers in Ukraine and other Eastern European countries since 2014.
 The focus is on the exchange of the theatre makers, such as artist residencies, guest performances and getting to know each other in the theatre scene.

 Young Europe is a project of artistic cooperation, in which ETC member theatres have staged new theatre texts on the subjects of identity and integration, aiming at a young international audience.
 In 2015, Young Europe was recognized as a "European Success Story" by the EU.

 Nadia is an international theatre project, funded by the German Federal Cultural Foundation, that investigates reasons for the radicalization of young people in Europe, using artistic means, in exchange with young people.

 European Theatre Lab: Drama goes Digital was a project, between 2016 and 2018, to researched the future of theatre in the digital age.
 It won the Pearle award "Spotlight on Heritage in Culture and the Arts".

 The Art of Ageing was a project highlighting in four productions the challenges of a demographically changing society.

 Renaissance was a 2021 programme which produced an original series of 22 short drama films.

 Trans-Formations is a project to energize and revive European theatres and audiences in a post-COVID world.
 The activities include conferences, artistic programmes and workshops from 2021 to 2024.

+In 2023, the European Theatre Convention curated the second edition of the European Theatre Forum organised by the European Commission, which led to the publication of the policy document, the Opole Recommendations.